Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/3.5 Compendium/Magic Items/magic-items-iii-potions-rings-and-rods.md

 ---
 lang: en
-title: v3.5 SRD / Magic Items / Magic Items III (Potions, Rings, and Rods)
+title: 3.5 Compendium / Magic Items / Magic Items III (Potions, Rings, and Rods)
-viewport: width=device-width,minimum-scale=1.0
+aliases: 3.5 Magic Items III (Potions, Rings, and Rods)
+tags: 3-5e/rules/magic items
+copyright: This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
 ---
-  v3.5 SRD / Magic Items / Magic Items III (Potions, Rings, and Rods)

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.

 # MAGIC ITEMS III (POTIONS, RINGS, & RODS)